Zhong-Lab-UCSD/BENG183_FA2020_courseproject/Group18____Parker Côté_Julia Jones_Weishan Li/BENG183_FINAL_PAPER_GROUP18_rev1.md

 STAR -h
 ```

-STAR is also included within many popular bioinformatics python packages such as bioconda and may already be installed as a part of one of these packages.
+STAR is also included within many popular bioinformatics packages for Python such as bioconda and may already be installed as a part of one of these packages.

 **Generate Suffix Array from Reference Genome**